Lord Molyneux Shuldham

 On 30 December 1775 he arrived at Boston with his flag in the Chatham 50, Captain John Raynor, and having initially been appointed to a subordinate role was ordered to replace Vice-Admiral Samuel Graves as commander-in-chief in North America on 27 January.
 His instructions were to co-operate with the troops ashore and to destroy local trade.
 Promoted vice-admiral on 3 February 1776, he evacuated the fleet and army to Halifax but as the war escalated was superseded himself, much to his outrage, by Vice-Admiral Lord Howe in June 1776.
 Nevertheless, pending the arrival of Howe he commanded the station in the early stages of the New York campaign from July-October 1776, and on 31 July he was somewhat compensated for his loss of the command by being raised to the Irish peerage as Baron Shuldham.

-He returned home early in the new year, and on 22 March 1777 he became the commander-in-chief at Plymouth, holding the post until 1783 and occasionally escorting merchantmen out to sea, as in late 1778 when he escorted Commodore Joshua Rowley?s Leeward Islands reinforcement and an East India convoy out into the western approaches.
+He returned to Portsmouth in early March 1777 aboard the Bristol 50, Captain John Raynor, and on 22 March he became the commander-in-chief at Plymouth, holding the post until 1783 and occasionally escorting merchantmen out to sea, as in late 1778 when he escorted Commodore Joshua Rowley?s Leeward Islands reinforcement and an East India convoy out into the western approaches.
 He was also charged with sending out vessels to counter the growing menace of the American privateers.
 Amongst other flagships he served in during his time at Plymouth were the Dunkirk 60, Captain John Milligan, during the autumn of 1782, and the Blenheim 90 and Cambridge 80, both vessels being commanded by Captain Broderick Hartwell.

 Shuldham was promoted to the rank of admiral on 24 September 1787 and died at Lisbon on 30 September 1798.
 His corpse was taken aboard the Colossus 74, Captain George Murray, to be returned home for burial, but was temporarily lost when that vessel was wrecked in the Scilly Isles on 10 December 1798.
 Once his body was eventually discovered at the end of the year it was laid to rest at Wyredsbury, Buckinghamshire on 9 January 1799.
 At the time of his death Shuldham was junior only to Admiral Lord Howe on the admirals? list.